exercism/r/README.md

 - [R Style Guide](#style-guide)

 ### Asking for help
-When in doubt just ask!
+If stuck or in doubt just ask!
+We try our best to be friendly and helpful, so don't be shy!
 - [gitter support](https://gitter.im/exercism/support): general questions about exercism, setup, track content etc.
 - [gitter dev](https://gitter.im/exercism/dev): technical questions.

-We aim to be as friendly and helpful as possible, so don't be afraid or shy!

 ### How to contribute
 As a first step we recommend you read the [contributing guide](https://github.com/exercism/x-common/blob/master/CONTRIBUTING.md).